danallison/ibis-coordination.com/group-coordination-for-business.md

 ## About the Instructor

 The course is created and presented by Dan Allison, founder of Ibis Coordination.
 [Click here](/about-dan) to read more about Dan's background.

-## Preview Event

-On Monday, June 23rd at 11:00AM PDT, Dan will be hosting a [preview event](https://lu.ma/3f99m6ym) that will cover the course contents, followed by a Q & A session to answer any questions you have about the course.
-[Click here](https://lu.ma/3f99m6ym) to register for the event.